slatedocs/slate/source/includes/_feature-deriving.md

 #### combine_categories
-Returns a categorical column with values combined following the specified combination rules.
+Returns a categorical variable with values combined following the specified combination rules.
 See [Combining categories](#Combining-categories)

 #### combine_responses
-Given a list of categorical columns, return the selected value out of them.
+Given a list of categorical variables, return the selected value out of them.
 See [Combining responses](#Combining-responses)